Sunderdhunga Trek 2026: Detailed Itinerary, Package, Dates

 The locals here also come often to find herbs, which are usually called Kida Jadi, they appear as an insect!
 Its international market gets good money, so the local people here often come here.
 This herb is used for medicinal purposes which are very beneficial and as you grow further, you will find yourself beautiful in the Peak Base Camp, you will have beautiful views here in your mind.

-It is beautiful for any hill lover; this scene is like pure bliss, in which the whole mass of the mountain is visible – Today you will go to the summit top in the morning and the best place to see the beautiful Maktoli peak is the Baluni top from where the Sari Mountains are visible.
+It is beautiful for any hill lover, this scene is like pure bliss, in which the whole mass of the mountain is visible – Today you will go to the summit top in the morning and the best place to see the beautiful Maktoli peak is the Baluni top from where the Sari Mountains are visible.
 Apart from the Maktoli Peak, Baluni top is some other peaks, the most prominent peaks of the Tent Peak.

 Why should you do the Sunderdhunga Trek along with the local?